orchetect/PListKit/README.md

 - [ ] Add cocapods / carthage support
 - [ ] Test result of creating or saving over a protected plist file.
 Does it fail silently, or trigger an exception? (ie: in macOS root or user preferences folder).
 - [ ] Test for memory leaks now that PList is a class, especially with `.root` objects

+## Author

+Coded by a bunch of 🐹 hamsters in a trenchcoat that calls itself [@orchetect](https://github.com/orchetect).

+## License

+Licensed under the MIT license.
+See [LICENSE](https://github.com/orchetect/SwiftRadix/blob/master/LICENSE) for details.

+## Contributions

+Contributions are welcome.
+Feel free to post an Issue to discuss.

 This library was formerly known as OTPList.